Gjest Baardsen (film)

-Gjest Baardsen is a Norwegian film from 1939 directed by Tancred Ibsen.
+Gjest Baardsen is a Norwegian film from 1939 written and directed by Tancred Ibsen.
 Alfred Maurstad played the title role.
 The film is based on the life of the outlaw Gjest Baardsen, but it is a blend of fact and fiction.
 The plot is taken from a chapbook published by Holger Sinding under the pseudonym Halle Sira.

-The film was shot at the Fuhr farm in Luster, at Turtagrø in the Sogn Mountains, and at Videseter in the Stryn Mountains.
+The film was shot at the Fuhr farm in Luster Municipality, at Turtagrø in the Sognefjellet mountains in Luster Municipality, and at Videseter in the Strynefjellet mountains in Stryn Municipality.

 The film was screened in the United States with English subtitles in the 1940s.

 Plot

 The film is set in a time of famine.
 Norway has been at war with England and Sweden, and times are difficult.
 Gjest Baardsen has gotten into trouble with the law, apparently due to a trifle.
 But Gjest breaks free, and instead it is the sheriff that is handcuffed while Gjest escapes.